mlinderm/npsv/README.md

 The `tests/results/1_1865644_1866241_DEL.propose.vcf` file contains the original variant along with the proposed alternative descriptions (linked by the "INFO/ORIGINAL" field).

 Then genotype the expanded set of putative variant.
 Note that the refinement workflow requires "variant" mode and the `--dm2` option to compute the Mahalanobis distance between the real and simulated data.
+Since this commands will genotype tens of putative variants, using multiple cores (if available) is recommended (see FAQ below).

 ```
 npsv \